jdc20181/BeffsBrowser/README.md

 # Announcments

+**Release will be delayed until Mid-May**

+I am now going for around the 12th-15th of May for the release.
+Sorry for the delay, there are some more things to address.

 **Version 1.6.3 will be released on the new scheduled date**

 I have a few more checks to go through make sure everything works smoothly, and then it will be ready for the release.